KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 8. What is the optimal CPU:GPU ratio?
 Is 20% ideal, or can less suffice?
 9. Does GPU fp32-only training (no CPU) match the anchor effect, or is CPU determinism essential?
 (Isolates precision vs. determinism)
 10. Does CPU fp32 anchor + GPU fp32 exploration outperform CPU fp32 + GPU bf16?
 (Tests whether maintaining precision in Phase2 amplifies the anchor effect)
+11. Does CPU fp64 (double precision) anchor produce a deeper basin than fp32 anchor?
+    (fp64 mantissa 52-bit vs fp32 mantissa 23-bit — if anchor precision scales with training quality,
+    this implies a new scaling axis: anchor precision as a hyperparameter)

 ---